magix-cms/theme-manager/README.md

 - Create a new theme
 - Copy a theme
 - Install a Magix Plugin
+- Check Magix version
 - Check for packages updates

+### Note
+    More predefined tasks are coming soon:
+    - Modify the config file of a theme (description, keywords, authors, etc)
+    - Copy theme
+    - Install pre-configured theme
+    - Install plugins of a pre-configured theme

 Tasks
 =====